Canon G1 X versus Canon G1 X Mark III

 An illustration of the physical size and weight of the Canon G1 X and the Canon G1 X Mark III is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G1X – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is somewhat smaller (5 percent) than the Canon G1 X. Moreover, the G1X Mark III is markedly lighter (25 percent) than the G1X.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is notably smaller (5 percent) than the Canon G1 X. Moreover, the G1X Mark III is markedly lighter (25 percent) than the G1X.
 It is noteworthy in this context that the G1X Mark III is splash and dust-proof, while the G1X does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.